Feta Tzatziki

 Tzatziki Sauce with Feta

-How to Make the Best Tzatziki Sauce
+How to Make Feta Tzatziki

 Tzatziki is very simple to make.
 To make the best, remember this: too much moisture is tzatziki’s enemy.
-It makes things watery and stops all the flavors like lemon, garlic and dill from mingling.
+It makes things watery and stops all the flavors like lemon, garlic, and dill from mingling.

-Squeeze out the extra moisture
+How to Make Feta Tzatziki: Squeeze out the extra moisture from cucumbers

-Add feta cheese to tzatziki
+How to Make Feta Tzatziki: Adding the feta cheese to tzatziki

 • PREP